Yoshiko Okada: Cinematic stardom

-In 1925 she starred in The Magician of the City.
+In 1925 she starred in The Magician of the city.
 Though she felt Minoru Murata's detailed cuts had not made the most of her acting, her performance in this work was highly praised as "perfect".
 Her following film, the melodrama The Earth Smiles directed by Kenji Mizoguchi was also a major success.
 She appeared in a total of 9 films in 1925 and despite the scandal of being known as Yamada's common-law wife regularly topped public popularity polls, in both 1926 and 1927 was second in Kinema Junpō magazine's Top Ten and won a great reputation as a breath of a new cinematic era.
 Her parents left their newspaper in Karafuto (South Sakhalin Island) and came to Kyoto to be with her.

 Scandal

-In 1927, she was cast as the heroine of Tsubakihime, a big-budget adaptation of Dumas fils' La Dame aux Camelias.
+In 1927, she was cast as the heroine of Tsubakihime, a big-budget adaptation of Dumas fils' La Dame aux Camélias.
 She began shooting highly motivated, but when violently scolded by Director Minoru Murata in front of the crowd at the location site, she ran off the set in embarrassment with co-star Ryoichi Takeguchi and disappeared; the newspapers wrote that she was in danger of committing suicide.
-Their romantic escape made them idols of the public but Okada, fired from Nikkatsu and backballed by the film industry, had to return to the stage as her sole livelihood.
+Their romantic escape made them idols of the public but Okada, fired from Nikkatsu and blackballed by the film industry, had to return to the stage as her sole livelihood.
 The same year she and Takeguchi married but her beloved mother died of illness at the age of 46.
 In 1928 she launched the "Yoshiko Okada Theater Company" with the support of Sanjugo Naoki, a popular writer, and toured successfully throughout Japan and even China and Korea until April 1930 when the troupe disbanded.